ufal/ParlaStats/documentation/ProgDoc.md

         - `source_dir` - a directory where the entire corpus is stored (`string`).
         - `current_file` - a file currently being processed (`string`).
         - `corpus_root` - path to the corpus root file (`string`)
-            - Defaultly ParCzech corpus root for debug purposes.
+            - By default ParCzech corpus root for debug purposes.
     - **Methods:**
         - **`__get_relevant_tags_count(speech)`**
             - Method for extracting the count of tokens, sentences, and named entity references for given utterance.